'The Forward,' Storied Jewish Paper, Shutters Print Edition After 121 Years

 The Forward's digital director, Dave Goldiner, who is not a NewsGuild member, also found himself among this week's layoffs.

-"I'm not an accountant, I'm not a bean counter, I'm not a business person, so it's hard for me to know what they're looking at when they looked at this," he told NPR.
+"I'm not an accountant, I'm not a bean counter, I'm not a businessperson, so it's hard for me to know what they're looking at when they looked at this," he told NPR.
 "Certainly some of the things don't make sense on the face of it."

 But Goldiner, who spent seven years with the paper, said he is willing to give its management the benefit of the doubt.
 "It's a sad day," he said, "but I do see the logic in what they are trying to do, which is to try and move faster to a bigger audience online, and to try and keep what The Forward does alive."